fbpx

 4. The house is in a known high-flood-risk area

-When your house is in a location with a notoriously high flood risk, it will damage your chances of getting a mortgage.
-And if you do much to get one, it may be more expensive.
+Being near a high flood risk area will damage your chances of getting a mortgage.
+And if you do manage to get one, it may be more expensive.

 5. Affordability